ADGEfficiency/adgefficiency.github.io/_posts/2016-10-21-energy-basics-kw-vs-kwh.md

 author: Adam Green
 categories:
   - Energy Basics
-excerpt: Being careful and consistent when dealing with kilowatts kilowatt-hours is basic for all energy professionals.
+excerpt: Being careful and consistent when dealing with kilowatts and kilowatt-hours is a basic for all energy professionals.

 ---